 Alternatives to Kumospace

 Kumospace isn’t the only virtual space out there.
-We talked about Gather Town a while back, and I’m also aware of Bramble (free version limited to 10 participants) and Wonder (currently completely free).
+We talked about Gather Town a while back, and I’m also aware of Bramble (free version limited to 10 participants).

 If you try Kumospace or any of the alternatives, let us know how they work!